 - addressing any gut problems, including leaky gut, infections or parasites

 - optimising nutrient status with supplements if necessary

 - detoxification, with nutrients and herbs

-Functional medicine includes a broad range of therapies.
-Including dietary interventions, lifestyle changes, stress management, nutritional supplements, nutraceuticals and herbs.
+Functional herbal therapy includes a broad range of interventions.
+Including dietary advice, lifestyle changes, stress management, nutritional supplements, nutraceuticals and herbs.
 Functional medicine empowers patients and directs treatments.